aphp/edsteva/docs/index.md

 Interactive dashboard is available [here](assets/charts/interactive_visit.html)
 ##### Static plot

-If you need a static plot for a report, a paper or anything else, you can use the [`plot_probe()`][edsteva.viz.plots.plot_probe.wrapper] function.
+If you need a static plot for a report, a paper or anything else, you can use the [`plot_probe()`][edsteva.viz.plots.probe.wrapper] function.
 It returns the top plot of the dashboard without the interactive filters.
 Consequently, you have to specify the filters in the inputs of the function.

 ```python
 from edsteva.viz.plots import plot_probe